 MBA, MHA, and MSL students may transfer up to nine (9) semester hours of comparable business-related graduate level work into the Pfeiffer program. master of Arts in Practical Theology students may transfer up to fifteen (15) semester hours of graduate level work, students in the missions/evangelism track may transfer in up to (18); credits only three (3) courses (9 SH) of the MAPT core curriculum will be accepted from transfer credits.
-MBA/MHA students may transfer up to nine (9) semester hours of comparable business-related graduate level studies and nine (9) semester hours of comparable health administration-related graduate level studies into the Pfeiffer program.
-MBA/MSL students may transfer up to nine (9) semester hours of comparable organizational management-related graduate level studies into the Pfeiffer program.
+MHA/MBA students may transfer up to nine (9) semester hours of comparable business-related graduate level studies and nine (9) semester hours of comparable health administration-related graduate level studies into the Pfeiffer program.
+MBA/MSL students may transfer up to nine (9) semester hours of comparable business-related graduate level studies and nine (9) semester hours of comparable organizational management-related graduate level studies into the Pfeiffer program.
 Students in the MMFT Program may transfer up to nine (9) semester hours of comparable COAMFTE accredited marriage and family program-related graduate level course work with case by case approval as evidenced by an official transcript, catalog course description, and course syllabus concurrent with the semester the course was taken.
 These courses must be taken within two years of Pfeiffer MMFT application.

 Students in the Master of Science in Elementary Education, Master of Arts in Teaching Special Education, and the Master of Arts in Teaching Elementary Education may transfer up to nine (9) semester hours of comparable elementary education graduate level work into the Pfeiffer program.
 The following provisions apply to transfer credits: